 In this blog post, I’ve collected a bunch of options how you can learn Google Tag Manager as fast as possible.

 When I started using Google Tag Manager in early 2013 I struggled with almost everything.
 There was very little information how to get started and implement something meaningful, in addition to that the user interface was clunky and difficult to understand.
 There were only a few actionable tutorials available for non-developers like me at that time, so all I managed to implement was only a basic Google Analytics Pageview tag.
 And that’s it. *sigh*

 Luckily, those times are long gone thanks to these awesome ways to learn Google Tag Manager.

 #1.
 Free Online Courses

 Free online courses will give you a good basic perception of what Google Tag Manager is and what its main components are.
-If you’re just starting (or just considering to learn), these online courses are one of your best options.
+If you’re just starting (or just considering to learn), these online courses are fairly good options.

 Another alternative how to learn Google Tag Manager is paid online courses.
-Unlike free courses, paid ones will give you a more personal and premium experience.
-By taking such courses you’re entitled to Q/A sessions which will give answers to all important questions right away.
+Unlike free courses (that just scratch the surface), paid ones will give you a more personal and premium experience, will go deeper into the topic and will help you go further with your skillset.

 Level of difficulty: Beginner-Intermediate